 Tingelstad Hall is the tallest building in all of Parkland and houses approximately 360 residents.
 Smaller “house” communities of 90 residents are formed by balconies with spiral staircases that join together two floors and open into spacious lounges and kitchens where residents enjoy hanging out with one another.
 Tinglestad is also home to the STEM House and the Wellness House.
 It is situated between the Anderson University Center and the Columbia Center.
 To learn more please visit our Tingelstad Hall page.

-For more information about this Learning Community option you may contact any of the Resident Directors per the hall of your interest below or the Department of Residential Life (email@example.com):
+For more information about this Learning Community option you may contact any of the Community Directors per the hall of your interest below or the Department of Residential Life (firstname.lastname@example.org):